 An underreported advantage of the thermal management pathway over the other pathways is its potential to alleviate cell-to-cell (C2C) variations during XFC.
-The causes of C2C variation can be broadly classified into three groups: inherent variations, series-parallel connection induced variations, and thermally induced variations.
+The causes of C2C variation can fall into three groups: inherent variations, series-parallel connection induced variations, and thermally induced variations.
 Cell inherent variations stem from intrinsic discrepancies right from the manufacturing stage, such as subtle differences in impedance and open-circuit-voltage (OCV).
 The series-parallel connection induced variations arise due to inconsistencies in individual cell operating currents resulting from their series and parallel circuits, leading to differences in SOC and consequent inconsistencies among cells.
 The thermally induced variations reflect a scenario where the cells inevitably exhibit a certain degree of temperature gradient during the XFC process.
 Under the cumulative effects of these C2C variations, especially during repeated XFC cycles, the inconsistency between cells can rapidly increase, leading to long-term deviations in capacity and impedance.
 This can result in some cells being overcharged while others remain undercharged, thereby compromising the overall lifespan and energy efficiency of the entire battery module or pack.
-One potential solution through the thermal pathway is adopting a modular thermal management architecture, providing poorer thermal insulation for hotter cells (or better thermal insulation for cooler cells), then the thermally induced variations can be more effectively mitigated.
+One potential solution via the thermal pathway is adopting a modular thermal management architecture, providing poorer thermal insulation for hotter cells (or better thermal insulation for cooler cells), then the thermally induced variations can be more effectively mitigated.
 Building upon this, the TMS could even intentionally create thermally induced variations to counteract the effects of inherent variations and series-parallel connection induced variations, thus minimising the C2C inconsistency resulting from the combined mechanisms.

 In practical XFC applications, both thermal management and electrical engineering pathways face challenges due to their reliance on an implicit and overly idealised assumption.
 The assumption is that every cell in a battery pack or module is identical at the beginning of its life, with no inherent variations.
 Based on this premise, optimal cell-level thermal management and charging strategies are derived from experiments and/or modelling and then extrapolated to the pack or module level.
 However, due to the presence of inherent variations in the real world, strategies derived from cell-level studies will inevitably deviate from the omniscient viewpoint.
 This deviation tends to grow as the battery ages, and the cumulative effect can render the prescribed strategies increasingly ineffective over extended XFC operations10, posing a long-term challenge.
 Future work can pursue two avenues to address this issue.
 The first approach involves periodically conducting experiments to ascertain the changes in C2C variations, thereby recalibrating the strategies accordingly.
 The second approach involves leveraging predictive algorithms to anticipate the long-term progression of C2C variations, and to formulate corrective algorithms to fine-tune the strategies.
-These would ensure the long-term efficacy of the strategies for XFC, aligning with the evolving cell parameters and variations over time.
+These would ensure the long-term effectiveness of XFC strategies, aligning with the evolving cell parameters and variations over time.

 Declaration of interests: